 If you have a loan and have been making your monthly payments on time and in full then you might want to explore refinancing.
 Why?
 As you continue to pay down the balance, you may be able to get a lower payment, lower interest rates or a shorter term depending on your specific situation.

 Here’s how it works: If you’re paying your current loan on time every month, you may have improved your credit profile.
 As your credit profile improves, you may gain better options from reputable lenders.
 You can typically refinance a personal loan whenever it makes sense.

-You can then start shopping for a new personal loan.
 It’s important to remember that refinancing means applying for a new loan.
-You may be able to find more favorable terms from either your current lender or a new lender.
+You are not required to refinance your loan with your current lender.
+So shop around for the most favorable terms, whether with your current lender or a new one.